dmaluenda/hands_on_machine_learning/README.md

 #### Install Conda (Miniconda Recommended)

-If you already has any version of conda on your computer (or even you are not sure), go directly to [the next preparation point](#using-the-command-line).
+If you already have any version of Conda installed on your computer, you can proceed directly to [the next preparation point](#using-the-command-line).
+If you are unsure, try it anyway.
+If it does not work, you can return to this section.

 We recommend installing **Miniconda** instead of the full Anaconda distribution, because Miniconda is lighter and more stable.